 Now, close to 20 initiatives have launched to address many of the most common and costly areas of surgical and medical care in Michigan.
 We call them Collaborative Quality Initiatives, or CQIs.
 Hospitals and physicians across the state are collecting, sharing and analyzing data, then designing and implementing changes to improve patient care, and it is working.
-In fact, five of the longest-running CQIs have saved an estimated $793 million in statewide health care costs, due to decreased complications and improved patient outcomes.
+In fact, five of the longest-running CQIs have saved an estimated $1.4 billion in statewide health care costs, due to decreased complications and improved patient outcomes.
 Much of the success comes from the three-part approach to each initiative:

 - Funding from the Blues enables hospitals and physicians to work in a collaborative environment, providing resources for data collection and analysis along with administrative oversight.

 - A separate coordinating center serves as a data warehouse, conducts data audits, performs data analyses and generates comparative performance reports

 - Participants work together by sharing data and best practices to improve patient care throughout the state of Michigan.

 This award-winning model is the first of its kind, nationally, and is highly regarded as an innovative approach to improving health care quality and value.
 Findings from these initiatives have been extensively published in peer-reviewed medical journals.

 For more information about participating in a Collaborative Quality Initiative, please contact the CQI Administration Team at CQIPrograms@bcbsm.com.